-The directorate management teams are pivotal in the promotion and embedding of risk management within Walsall.
-The directorate management teams' key tasks are to:
+The directorate management/leadership teams are pivotal in the promotion and embedding of risk management within Walsall.
+The directorate management/leadership teams' key tasks are to:

-- support and promote risk management throughout the council; - develop and implement relevant action plans for the key risks; - regularly (quarterly) monitor management action plans and risks; - be actively involved in the identification and assessment of strategic risks.
+- implement board policies on risk and control; - support and promote risk management throughout the council; - develop and implement relevant action plans for the key risks; - regularly (quarterly) monitor management action plans and risks; - be actively involved in the identification and assessment of strategic risks.